Full-Field Digital Screening Mammogram

 What is Mammography?

 Mammography is a type of imaging that uses a low-dose x-ray system to examine breasts.
 A mammography exam, called a mammogram, is used to aid in the diagnosis of breast diseases in women.The American College of Radiology and the Society of Breast Imaging both recommend mammography as a means of saving lives.
+A study in the journal Cancer also found that regular mammography screening can save lives.

 An x-ray (radiograph) is a painless medical test that helps physicians diagnose and treat medical conditions.
 Radiography involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.